nnonickreal/open-qore/docs/UART_CONNECT.md

 *   **vcc:** do **not** connect the vcc pin! the headphones are powered by their own battery.
 *   **gnd (ground):** for a reliable ground connection, it is recommended to solder the gnd wire to the metal shield of the usb-c port on the pcb.

-congratulations, you're connected! if you want to read and write the firmware, check out the [bestool by ralim](https://github.com/Ralim/bestool).
+congratulations, you're connected! now you can check out the [reading](https://github.com/nnonickreal/openqore/blob/main/docs/READING.md) and [flashing](https://github.com/nnonickreal/openqore/blob/main/docs/FLASHING.md) guides.

 sending funny commands on this port is a WIP.